 “Now, if I handle a transaction from beginning to end where someone says, ‘I want you to do everything for me.
 I’ll send you the money.
 You send it to your contact.
 You organize all the documents.’
 In that case, I say, ‘I’ll charge a fee for that, but if you can’t afford the fee, then you don’t have to pay it.’”

 What about the legalities?
 Jefferys said, “It is perfectly legal to go to another country, buy generic drugs, and bring them home.
-Things get sort of blurry when you get generics shipped to you.
+Things get blurry when you get generics shipped to you.
 If you go to China and buy a box of counterfeit Ray Bans sunglasses and bring them home to the U.S. to sell them, that’s illegal.
 It’s a breach of patent law.
-But, if you’re in the U.S., and mail-order one pair of counterfeit Ray Bans from China and have them sent to you for your own use, that’s not illegal.
+But, if you’re in the U.S. and mail-order one pair of counterfeit Ray-Bans from China and have them sent to you for your own use, that’s not illegal.
 It’s the same with generic drugs.
 It’s the difference between buying something to make a commercial profit or for personal use.
 I help people buy medication for their own use; I am not selling it.”

 Why hasn’t Gilead gone after Jefferys?
-He said, “I was told by a Gilead insider that when I first started doing this, Gilead got advice from a ‘crisis manager’ who told them that if they went after me, it would just generate bad publicity for them and make a martyr out of me so, apparently, they have just decided to leave me alone.”
+He said, “A Gilead insider told me that when I first started doing this, Gilead got advice from a ‘crisis manager’ who told them that if they went after me, it would just generate bad publicity for them and make a martyr out of me so.
+They have just decided to leave me alone.”

 And it’s great that they did.
 Jefferys has gotten so involved in this issue that he was invited to the prestigious annual conference of the European Association for the Study of the Liver (EASL).
 Jefferys said, “It’s been nearly a year since I was sitting on a plane flying over central Australia on my way to Chennai in India to find generic sofosbuvir.
 So much has changed since then.
 A year ago, my body was wracked with the hepatitis C virus.”

 His eyes grew sad as he relived his ordeal.
 “I was exhausted most of the time and spent hours in bed every day.
-My blood was poison and even my wife was scared of accidentally coming in contact with a drop of my blood.
+My blood was poisoned, and even my wife was scared of accidentally coming in contact with a drop of my blood.
 I was scared to play with my grandson in case I infected him.”

 Jefferys said, “I hope Dr. Freeman’s presentation made medical professionals, particularly liver specialists, aware of the importance of generics, especially the licensed Indian generic hepatitis C meds.”

 Last year, Jefferys studied the 2015 EASL conference papers for up-to-date information on treating hep C. “It was a steep learning curve,” he said.
-“Before I was diagnosed in August 2014 I didn’t even know what hep C was.”
+“Before I was diagnosed in August 2014, I didn’t even know what hep C was.”

-I asked Jefferys what he thought of Gilead’s defense that their profit margin is justifiable due to all of the time and effort put into research and development for these HCV medications.
+I asked Jefferys what he thought of Gilead’s defense: their profit margin is justifiable due to all of the time and effort put into research and development for these HCV medications.
 Jeffrey’s response?
 “That is just bullshit.
 They didn’t put any research into it.
 They bought a patent, a finished product, and they marked it way up.”

 He has no problem with research companies making a profit, “but,” he said, “it has to be a fair profit.”

-At the end of our interview I said, “You must have amazing karma now, after helping so many strangers.”
+At the end of our interview, I said, “You must have amazing karma now after helping so many strangers.”